It's a Mystery, Charlie Brown

-It's a Mystery, Charlie Brown is the 11th prime-time animated television special based upon the popular comic strip Peanuts, by Charles M. Schulz.
-It was originally aired on the CBS network on February 1, 1974.
+It's a Mystery, Charlie Brown is the 11th prime-time animated television special based upon the comic strip Peanuts, by Charles M. Schulz.
+It originally aired on the CBS network on February 1, 1974.
 This was the first Charlie Brown television special that Bill Melendez did not direct, but he still served as producer and provided the voices of Snoopy and Woodstock.

-Summary

-While building a nest on his tree, Woodstock has trouble keeping the straw for it together; and it falls apart and causes Woodstock and all the straw to fall to the ground.
-After a few unsuccessful attempts, Woodstock finally ties the straw together in a unique manner which makes it safe and secure.

-Meanwhile, Sally vents her frustration to Charlie Brown over being assigned another science project.

-Woodstock's nest disappears the next afternoon, so he turns to Snoopy for help.
-Adopting the guise of Sherlock Holmes, Snoopy and Woodstock go on the hunt for the missing nest.

-Most of the places they check include: